WickedElectronics/Secure-Software-Engineering/README.md

 Vulnerability #1: Insecure Direct Object Reference: On the red machine, go to the "Find a Salesperson" page.
 Click on any of them.
 In the URL, you can see they are being referenced by ID.
 Change that ID to 10 or 11 to access a page you should not be able to.
-The other two machines do not allow this.
+The other two websites do not allow this.

 GIF Walkthrough: ![alt text](https://github.com/WickedElectronics/Secure-Software-Engineering/blob/Week-8/insecure%20direct%20object%20reference.gif "Insecure Direct Object Reference (IDOR) Vulnerability")